-The rollout of a campus bystander intervention education and training program called "Green Dot" is underway through a collaboration between the Dean of Students Office, Housing and Residential Life, NMSU Police department, and Office of Institutional Equity (OIE), and will be initiated campus wide in the Spring 2017 semester.
+The rollout of a campus bystander intervention education and training program called "Green Dot" is underway through a collaboration between the Dean of Students Office, Housing and Residential Life, NMSU Police department, and Office of Institutional Equity (OIE), and plans are to roll it out campuswide in the Spring 2018 semester.
 The program will utilize nationally recognized facilitators to train a core group of students, faculty, and staff as trainers.
 These campus trainers will provide campus trainings directly to the rest of the campus community.
 This train-the-trainer model is a cost effective way to encourage NMSU community members to get involved in preventing crimes from happening to their fellow community members.
+(See also, "It's On Us" above)